The Fruits of Reading

 Years ago our son began his personal goal of reading a book for the life of every president of the United States.
-I forget which president he is currently reading but I see the result of reading to him as a toddler, boy and teenager.
+I forget which president he is currently reading.
+However, I see the result of reading to him as a toddler, boy and teenager.

 I read a lot of books to my two grandsons.
 A whole row at the bottom of one of our bookcases is dedicated for their books.
 Yesterday I spent about an hour total reading books to my youngest grandson, age two.
 Before his nap-time we sang “Happy, Happy Home” with verses for many family members and then he asked for a verse for “books.”
 At first I didn’t understand the word, but then we sang “with books in the family, happy happy home.”
 I believe I have completed one of my life missions…

 Our oldest grandson, age five, is beginning to read and that is such an exciting stage.
 There are words to understand everywhere he looks.
 I can’t wait for him to read books to me!
-And I am reminded that this is prime time for me to actually write another children’s book.
+It reminds me that this is prime time for me to actually write another children’s book.

 I have spent a lot of time in the past 20 years researching the best ways to nourish my body, the best ingredients, best recipes, best restaurant menus, etc. Reading is one of the ways I have nourished my mind and has provided me with concepts, science, inspiration and opinions to discuss with other people.